 2. The Investment Fund may only acquire securities included in the Security Index or introduced to it following a change thereto ("Index Securities"), securities that are issued on these Index Securities or on the Underlying Index, and derivatives and financial instruments with derivative components on securities, money market instruments, investment fund units pursuant to Section 8, recognised financial indices, interest rates, foreign exchange rates or currencies in which the Investment Fund may invest as provided for in the Terms and Conditions.
-When replicating the Underlying Index, within the meaning of a direct duplication of the index, priority shall be given to investments in Index
+When replicating the Underlying Index, within the meaning of a direct duplication of the Underlying Index, priority shall be given to investments in Index Securities over investments in any other assets mentioned in Sentence 1 above that are approved for use in replicating indices.